What is Marginal Cost?

 What Jobs Use the Marginal Cost Formula?

-Professionals working in a wide range corporate finance roles calculate the incremental cost of production as part of routine financial analysis.
-Accountants working in the valuations group may perform this exercise calculation for a client, while analysis in investment banking may include it as part of the output in their financial model.
+Professionals working in a wide range of corporate finance roles calculate the incremental cost of production as part of routine financial analysis.
+Accountants working in the valuations group may perform this exercise calculation for a client, while analysts in investment banking may include it as part of the output in their financial model.

 Explore CFI’s Career Map to learn more!